JamesPaulKnox/doncaster/dev-notes.md

 * At this time, it is only planned to support long positions.
 * *Don't use this program to actually trade.
 It's a thought experiment.*

+### MOVING AVERAGE

+* This program will calculate both the exponential and simple moving averages.
+* It will find the average return & % that it worked for each, independently.
+* Comparing what happens to return using EMA vs SMA, it will calculate it's decision based on the better-performing MA.
+** Sometimes, the EMA detects hiccups, causing a false-alarm sell.
+** However, the EMA can also signal true-alarm sells faster.
+** By comparing the performance of the two, I hope it will mitigate false-alarms and maximize early warnings.

+# NOTES TO SELF

 ### CONSIDER THIS